SamuelChua/SamuelChua.github.io/_pages/about.md

 My research interests stem from **autonomous robots** to topics such as vision-language models, agile autonomy, simultaneous localization and mapping (SLAM), computer vision, perception and field robotics.

-I am currently an incoming SDE intern at Amazon, and will be working in the BOS17 office with the Amazon Foundational People Data Services (FPDS) team!
+In Summer 2025, I was a SDE intern at Amazon with the Foundational People Data Services (FPDS) team and worked on a centralized AWS DynamoDB data transformation mechanism to generate real-time data representations.

 I received my B.S. in Computer Science & Engineering from UCLA in 2025.
-I worked with Professor Brett Lopez in VECTR lab on SLAM and change detection.
+I worked with Professor Brett Lopez in VECTR lab on SLAM and change detection and with Professor Ankur Mehta in LEMUR on Deep Reinforcement Learning.